Forecast Last Updated at Saturday, November 18, 2017 at 4:25PM

 The 2018 Blue Ridge Parkway Calendar is packed with great photography from the RaysWeather.Com Photo Contest.
-It has climate information for the entire Parkway and includes pages for November/December 2017 so it can be used soon.
-Get yours at RaysMarketplace.Com or at many retails across the region.
+It has climate information for the entire Parkway and includes pages for November/December 2017 so you can hang it on the wall now.
+Get yours at RaysMarketplace.Com or at many retail outlets across the region.

-Tuesday - Partly cloudy; More of the same; High in the lower 70s; Low in the mid 50s
+Friday - Sunny; Seasonal; High in the lower 40s; Low in the lower 30s

 First, all data and forecasts on RaysWeather.Com are the intellectual property of RaysWeather.com, Inc. Here is our usage policy regarding rebroadcast or redistribution of any information from our site...

 "The reader is not permitted to reproduce, retransmit, redistribute any weather data, forecasts, analysis, image, or any other product from this site to any other person or entity, in any format by any means.
 All information, data, and images contained on any page of this site are copyrighted by RaysWeather.Com, Inc. (unless otherwise noted) and is the property of RaysWeather.Com, Inc. Information, data, and images from this site may not be archived or stored for future use.
 Exceptions to this condition of use may only be made by express, written permission of RaysWeather.Com."
 See our Terms and Conditions page.

 In short, if you do not have a written agreement with us to do so, you do not have permission to republish any information found on this site.
 If you work for a media entity (TV, radio, website, newspaper, etc.) and wish to republish information from this site, please contact us at raysweather.com or call our offices at 828.264.2030.